dkienzle/network-monitor/README.md

   sudo chmod g+r /dev/bpf*

-(This will be reverted any time you reboot the Mac)
+(This will be reverted any time you reboot the Mac.)

 - build and run the listener against the default interface